Lee Heinrich

 Members

 Idaho Code 63-3802 provides board members shall be residents of the state and shall be selected on the basis of their knowledge of and experience in taxation.
 No more than two members may belong to the same political party.
 Nor may a member hold any elected office or public office involving assessment of taxes or administration of any of the tax laws of the state.
-Where a member might encounter a conflict of interest, they are required to disqualify themself from making any necessary decision.
-Though not required by law, the further balancing of the board is accomplished where members combine distinct vocational backgrounds and hail from different areas of the State.
+Where a member might encounter a conflict of interest, the member is required to disqualify themselves from the decision-making process.
+Though not required by law, further balancing of the board is accomplished where members combine distinct vocational backgrounds and hail from different areas of the State.

-The Board of Tax Appeals is three citizen board members appointed by the Governor and confirmed by the Senate.
-It was created by the Legislature in 1969 to provide Idaho citizens and other taxpayers with impartial and convenient judicial-like review of most state tax and local tax assessments.
-Five staff assist the Board with adjudicating several hundred appeals annually.
+The Board of Tax Appeals is comprised of three citizen board members appointed by the Governor and confirmed by the Senate.
+The Board was created by the Legislature in 1969 to provide Idaho citizens and other taxpayers with impartial and convenient judicial-like review of most state tax and local tax assessments.
+The Board adjudicates several hundred appeals annually.

-Individuals and entities must first exhaust administrative remedies by appealing to the state or local taxing authority levying the assessment.
+Individuals and entities must their exhaust administrative remedies by first appealing to the state or local taxing authority levying the assessment.
 If the parties still disagree, an appeal may then be filed with the Board of Tax Appeals or the district court.

 The Board conducts hearings around the state in locations convenient to the parties.
 Hearings are typically conducted by a single Board Member or a staff Hearing Officer.
 Board decisions provide the parties with factual findings and legal conclusions supporting the final determination.
 At least two Board Members must concur in a final decision.
 Board decisions are further appealable to the district court and ultimately to the Idaho Supreme Court.

-The Board proudly serves Idaho and its citizens by providing due process of law and by striving to provide the best administrative appeal services possible.
+The Board proudly serves Idaho and its citizens by ensuring due process of law and by striving to provide the best administrative appeal services possible.